Birmingham 2022 Queen's Baton Relay

 09 June 2022

-The Baton Relay began on 7 October at Buckingham Palace when Her Majesty The Queen placed her message to the Commonwealth into the Baton.
+The Baton Relay began on 7 October 2021 at Buckingham Palace when Her Majesty The Queen placed her message on the Commonwealth into the Baton.
 This message will be read at the Opening Ceremony in Birmingham, following an epic journey across the Commonwealth visiting all 72 nations and territories, embracing unique cultures and sharing stories.

-As part of The Baton’s journey through England, Herefordshire will welcome the Queen’s Baton Relay on Tuesday 5th July, starting and finishing at the iconic Hereford Cathedral after an hour long tour of the city.
+As part of The Baton’s journey through England, Herefordshire will welcomed the Queen’s Baton Relay on Tuesday 5th July, starting and finishing at the iconic Hereford Cathedral after an hour long tour of the city.